 I used to play the game "telephone" with my friends when I was younger.
 We'd sit in a circle and one girl would whisper something in the ear of the girl next to her, who would then pass it on to the next girl, and so on and so on.
 By the time it got to the last girl in the circle, it barely resembled the original whispered message.
 Yet when the original message was revealed, some of the girls did a head-smack and some dug their heels in and insisted the message they passed on was accurate.
 Sometimes I was even one of those girls.
 It's okay; you can admit it, once in a while you were, too.
 Even you guys out there have fallen into this trap.

-Those of us who believe the wrong message is the right message even when the right message is clarified, are experiencing what's known as "The Boomerang Effect."
+Those of us who believe the wrong message is the right message even when the right message is clarified, are experiencing what's known as "The Backfire Effect."

 I know!
 Absurd, isn't it?